sdsc-ordes/bedretto-ontology/README.md

 ## 🧠 Overview

 This ontology models geoscientific infrastructure and observations.
-It supports data integration, documentation, and interoperability for subsurface research, particularly in the context of experimental test beds and instrumentation-rich boreholes.
+It supports data integration, documentation, and interoperability for subsurface research, particularly in the context of experimental test beds and monitoring boreholes.

 **Key concepts include:**

 - **Boreholes**: Physical shafts drilled into the ground.
 - **Core & Core Samples**: Extracted geological materials and their descriptions.
-- **Borehole Logs & Downhole Logging**: Recorded physical and geological data from within boreholes.
+- **Downhole Logging**: Recorded physical and geological data from within boreholes.
 - **Sensors**: Including seismic, hydraulic, hydromechanical, and fibre-optic types.
 - **Monitoring & Configuration**: Observation setups and sensor parameterization.
 - **Geology**: Descriptive metadata for geological structures.
-- **Test Beds & Locations**: Experimental sites and their spatial context.
+- **Test Beds**: Experimental sites and their purpose.

 The ontology is modular and extendable, with a focus on real-world operational workflows and sensor installations.